 The NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)

-The NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI, pronounced /aɪ-faɪ/) is one of the inaugural NSF AI research institutes.
-The IAIFI is advancing physics knowledge – from the smallest building blocks of nature to the largest structures in the Universe – and galvanizing AI research innovation.
-The IAIFI is a collaboration of both physics and AI researchers at MIT, Harvard, Northeastern, and Tufts.
-Learn more about our research at the Physics/AI intersection and about our IAIFI Fellows program.
+The NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI, pronounced /aɪ-faɪ/) is one of the inaugural institutes of the U.S. National Science Foundation-led National Artificial Intelligence Research Institutes program.
+IAIFI is advancing physics knowledge – from the smallest building blocks of nature to the largest structures in the Universe – and galvanizing AI research innovation.
+A collaboration of physics and AI researchers at MIT, Harvard, Northeastern, and Tufts, IAIFI’s primary goals are to pioneer interdisciplinary AI+Physics research; empower the next generation of AI+Physics talent; and build a dynamic AI+Physics community.

 IAIFI Jobs